meteor/meteor/docs/source/environment-variables.md

 ## DISABLE_SOCKJS_CORS
 (_development, production_)

-Set `DISABLE_SOCKJS_CORS=1` if you want to prevent SockJS from setting CORS headers from being set by SockJS.
+Set `DISABLE_SOCKJS_CORS=1` if you want to prevent SockJS from setting CORS headers.
 Do not set this option if you will have DDP clients from other origins connecting to the DDP server.

 ## HTTP_FORWARDED_COUNT
 (_production_)